During my years playing poker, I have read a ridiculously amount of poker books.

-Therefore Jonathan Little has written this handy book giving you the advice, knowledge and skill to beating the small stakes poker tournaments.
+Therefore Jonathan Little has written this handy book giving you the advice, knowledge, and skill of beating the small stakes poker tournaments.

 Jonathan Little is an experienced professional player who in this book shares his valuable experience with the reader.

-“Strategies For Beating Small Stakes Poker Tournaments” is really useful for someone who wants help with winning small stake poker tournaments, like Sit N Go’s.
+“Strategies For Beating Small Stakes Poker Tournaments” is beneficial for someone who wants help with winning small stake poker tournaments, like Sit N Go’s.

-Jonathan gives great advice on how to analyze your opponent and to recognize their habits and use them against them.
+Jonathan gives excellent advice on how to analyze your opponent and to recognize their habits and use them against them.

 I would highly recommend this book to anyone who is interested in learning how to win more poker tournament games.Get the book here